Woody plant encroachment: Natural bush control

 Controlled fires are a commonly applied method of bush control.
-The relation between prescribed fire and tree mortality, is subject of ongoing research.
+The relation between prescribed fire and tree mortality is the subject of ongoing research.
 The success rate of prescribed fires differs depending on the season during which it is applied.
 In some cases, fire treatment slows down woody encroachment, but is unsuccessful in reversing it.

 Optimal fire management may vary depending on vegetation community, land use as well as frequency and timing of fires.
 Controlled fires are not only a tool to manage biodiversity, but can also be used to reduce greenhouse gas (GHG) emissions by shifting fire seasonality and reducing fire intensity.
 Fire was found to be especially effective in reducing bush densities, when coupled with the natural event of droughts.
-Also the combination of fire and browsers, called pyric herbivory, is shown to have positive restoration effects.
+The combination of fire and browsing, termed pyric herbivory, has also been shown to have positive restoration effects.
 Cattle can in part substitute for large herbivores.
-Pyric herbivory approaches are the combination of prescribed burns and targeted herbivory for restoration.
+Pyric herbivory has been applied to restore shrub-encroached grasslands in the Great Plains and in Mediterranean Europe.

-Moreover, fires have the advantage that they consume the seeds of woody plants in the grass layer before germination, therefore reducing the grasslands sensitivity to encroachment.
+Moreover, fires have the advantage that they consume the seeds of woody plants in the grass layer before germination, therefore reducing the grassland's sensitivity to encroachment.

 Prerequisite for successful bush control through fire is sufficient fuel load, thus fires have a higher effectiveness in areas where sufficient grass is available.
 Furthermore, fires must be administered regularly to address re-growth.
 Bush control through fire is found to be more effective when applying a range of fire intensities over time.
-Fire primarily affects shrubs at early growth stages, causing less damage on plants of larger hight and crown diameter.
-Fuel load and therewith the efficacy of fires for bush control can reduce due to the presence of herbivores.
+Fire primarily affects shrubs at early growth stages, causing less damage to plants of larger height and crown diameter.
+Fuel load, and thus the efficacy of fires for bush control, can be reduced due to the presence of herbivores.

 Long-term research in the South African savanna found that high-intensity fire did reduce encroachment in the short-term, but not in the mid-term.
 In a cross-continental collaboration between South Africa and the US, a synthesis on the experience with fire as a bush control method was published.

 Rewilding ecosystems with historic herbivores can further contribute to bush control.
 The presence of herbivores contributes to woody suppression, especially at the early demographic stages.

 Variable livestock grazing can be used to reduce woody encroachment as well as re-growth after bush thinning.
-A well-documented approach is the introduction of larger herds of goats that feed on the wood plants and thereby limiting their growth.
+A well-documented approach is the introduction of larger herds of goats that feed on the woody plants and thereby limit their growth.

 There is evidence that some rural farming communities have used small ruminants, like goats, to prevent woody plant encroachment for decades.
 Further, intensive rotational grazing, with resting periods for pasture recovery, can be a tool to limit woody encroachment.
 Overall, the role of targeted grazing systems as biodiversity conservation tool is subject of ongoing research.